wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-microsoft-teams/includes/1-introduction.md

  -  Describe the functionality provided by Guess access in Microsoft Teams.
  -  Describe audio conferencing functionality that's available in Microsoft Teams.
  -  Assign an audio conferencing license and a conference ID to each user to support audio conferencing.
- -  Select a voice solution using Microsoft Teams Phone.<br>
+ -  Select a voice solution using Microsoft Teams Phone.
  -  Configure your Microsoft Teams organizational settings.